kubernetes-retired/service-catalog/docs/walkthrough.md

 # Service Catalog Demonstration Walkthrough

-This document assumes that you've installed Service Catalog and the Service Catalog CLI, svcat, onto your cluster.
+This document assumes that you've installed Service Catalog onto your cluster.
 If you haven't, please see [install.md](./install.md).
+Optionally you may install the Service Catalog CLI, svcat.
+Examples for both svcat and kubectl are provided so that you may follow this walkthrough using svcat or using only kubectl.

 All commands in this document assume that you're operating out of the root of this repository.